kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Module9_Complete_Beginner_Guide_All_In_One.md

 ### Exercise 4.1: Multiple Conditions with HAVING (🟢 INTERMEDIATE)

-**Question**: "Which departments have more than 2 employees AND total BaseSalary cost over $150,000?"
+**Question**: "Which departments have more than 2 employees AND total e.BaseSalary cost over $150,000?"

 ```sql
 -- Multiple HAVING conditions